citizen010/docker-postfix/README.md

 # How to find out which Postfix version I'm running

-SSH into the machine that host your BTCPayServer instance
+SSH into the machine that host your BTCPayServer instance and run:

 `docker exec -it postfix /bin/bash`